fullboar/first-credential-mia/README.md

 # TL;DR

 When a connection is established between an issuer and holder via a mediator there is a period when the connection is in state `"rfc23_state": "response-sent"` and  `"rfc23_state": "completed",` when a message, such an an offer, can be sent by the issuer to the holder.
-If this happens the offer is queued in the mediator and no re-delivery attempt is made.
+If this happens the offer is queued in the (ACA-py) mediator and no re-delivery attempt is made.

 # Description